 In Year 2, the children develop their independent learning approaches within a supportive and considerate environment.
-The Year 2 team work closely together to create an exciting and connected curriculum that inspires children to embrace learning challenges.
+The Year 2 team work closely together to create a thorough curriculum that inspires children to embrace learning challenges.

-2 Rousseau – Mrs Sinclair, Ms Jones, Mrs Hinde and Mrs Caine
+- 2 Maurice - Miss Lee, Mrs Hinde and Mrs Dempsey

-· Reading books are changed every Tuesday and Thursday.
+- Reading books are changed fortnightly on a Friday.
 Children need to bring their reading books to school each day for independent reading as well as adult reading time.

 You will find our curriculum information further down the page!

 - Written by Year Two

 We really enjoyed our Science experiments and learned many new skills.

 We carried out an experiement to see if different sized milk bottles made a difference to the distance our paper mice travelled.